maximhq/maxim-js/README.md

 ## Version changelog

 ### v6.26.0

 - feat: Adds OpenAI one line integration for Chat completions, Responses and Realtime API
+- feat: Adds `withLogger` function to accept a parent trace / span for automatic logging on prompt run.

 ### v6.25.0